Lambertville Station Restaurant, Lambertville, NJ:

 They are kid friendly

-During the warmer months, there is scenic outside dining at the beautiful canal side terrace
+During warm months, there is scenic outside dining at the beautiful canal-side terrace

-The Lambertville Station serves an excellent Sunday Brunch: 10:30am – 3:00pm and open 365 days a year including Easter, Mother’s Day, Thanksgiving, Christmas Eve, Christmas, and New Year’s Day
+The Lambertville Station is open 365 days /year for lunch & dinner, including Easter, Mother's Day, Thanksgiving, Christmas Eve, Christmas, and New Year's Day.
+They serve an excellent Sunday Brunch,

 How Do We Review (analyze) Restaurants?